stex/stex.codes/_posts/2020-09-02-evernote-attachment-workflow.markdown

 As you can see, I would get a tiny image inside an A4 PDF, not exactly what I was looking for.

+Since I didn't find a proper solution for this problem on the web, I decided to build one myself.

 ## The Applescript Part

 Luckily, Evernote has quite extensive Applescript support by now.
 It doesn't necessarily make it easy to achieve exactly what you're trying to do, but it at least gives you a lot of information.

-If you are like me and only visit Applescript when you're not able to find an easy solution in a proper language, here's something I learned: Most applications with Applescript support come with a dictionary of the things they support.
+<i class="far fa-lightbulb fa-fw" />If you are like me and only visit Applescript when you absolutely have to,
+here's something I learned: Most applications with Applescript support come with a dictionary of the things they support.
-To view it, open the Script Editor, choose "File" -> Open Dictionary" and choose the application you'd like to explore.
+To view it, open the Script Editor, choose `File` -> `Open Dictionary` and select the application you'd like to explore.

 I'll go through the steps I took to get to my final solution and try to show off a few problems I encountered and had to work around.

 ### Getting the Current Note's Data

 Assuming that the user didn't select a bunch of notes at once and just opened one by clicking on it, `selection` is a 1 element list that contains exactly this note object.

 ```applescript